moussaclarke/hobbes/README.md

 ## Features

+Hobbes is opinionated.
 The main goals and features are:

 - to show a list of tasks and their current status.
 These are then filterable by status and category.
 - to show a more detailed view of a task when you click on it.
 - to implement a simple custom commenting system for tasks, which can still be used in external CalDAV clients.
-- to allow clients to add new issues for triage.
+- to allow clients to add new issues for triage, and to encourage them to submit useful, actionable issues, leveraging LLMs for inline, subjective feedback.
 - to be essentially free to host on Cloudflare pages/workers.

 I do the actual task management and editing via [Thunderbird](https://www.thunderbird.net/) on my desktop, and [Tasks.org](https://tasks.org/) on my phone.
 I run a [baikal](https://sabre.io/baikal/) server, which is what Hobbes is currently deployed against in my setup, but it should work with other compliant CalDAV servers, like FastMail, Nextcloud or whatever.